radian-software/ctrlf/README.md

   typed `C-l` each time you moved to a new match.
 This feature is disabled by default.
-* The index of the currently selected match and the total number of matches are displayed at the end of the minibuffer.
-If `ctrlf-show-match-count-at-eol` is non-nil (the default), then this information is also shown at the end of the current line in the buffer being searched, which alleviates the problem of needing to look back and forth between the minibuffer and the buffer being searched.
+* The index of the currently selected match and the total number of matches are displayed at the end of the minibuffer (using face `ctrlf-minibuffer-message-face`).
+If `ctrlf-show-match-count-at-eol` is non-nil (the default), then this information is also shown at the end of the current line in the buffer being searched (using face `ctrlf-in-buffer-message-face`), which alleviates the problem of needing to look back and forth between the minibuffer and the buffer being searched.
+Both of the mentioned faces inherit from `ctrlf-message-face`, as will future faces used by CTRLF to display messages.
 * Zero-length matches (for example, in a regexp search for `^$` which would identify all blank lines the buffer) are displayed as thin vertical rectangles with a solid color since there is no text to